Libertarian National Convention: 2018

 The 2018 convention was held from June 30 to July 3 in New Orleans, Louisiana.
 Nicholas Sarwark was reelected as chair, Alex Merced elected as vice chair, Caryn Ann Harlos elected as secretary, Tim Hagan reelected as treasurer, new at-large members were selected, and a new four-year term Judicial Committee was elected.

 2020

 The 2020 convention was scheduled to be held in Austin, Texas, over Memorial Day weekend, but that was canceled via the enactment of their impossibility clause.
 Nomination business for president and vice president and potentially, confirmation of the in-person convention, was to be done virtually on Friday, May 22, with ratification to take place sometime in early July.
 That alternate venue was set by the Libertarian National Committee for Orlando, Florida, the host city of the 2016 Libertarian National Convention.

 2022

 The 2022 convention was held on Memorial Day weekend from May 26 to 29 in Reno, Nevada.

 2024

 The 2024 convention was held from May 24 to the early morning of May 27, 2024, at the Washington Hilton in Washington, D.C.

+2026

+The 2026 convention was held from May 21 – 25, 2026, at the Amway Grand Plaza in Grand Rapids, Michigan.